foxlet/retroIO/README.md

 The ASM1083 is cheaper (around $10 USD) but generally single-slot and might have bugs with certain hardware (such as Firewire cards); it is recommended for sound cards and low speed PCI devices.
 The PI7C9X11x is more expensive ($20) but better supports hardware, including dual-slot and 66Mhz mode.

-Note that most motherboards with a built-in PCI slot use the ASM1083 bridge chip.
+Most motherboards with a built-in PCI slot use the ASM1083 bridge chip.

 PI7C9X11x
 https://www.aliexpress.com/item/32975912171.html